SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 If you need to raise any technical issues / discussions regarding this fork and the code changes you can use [Issues](https://github.com/SpeculativeCoder/UnrealEngine/issues) / [Discussions](https://github.com/SpeculativeCoder/UnrealEngine/discussions).

 If interested in a more in-depth discussion of the development / code etc. there are some notes in a [COMMENTARY](https://github.com/SpeculativeCoder/UnrealEngine/wiki/COMMENTARY) wiki page which I will aim to add to over time.

+Also there could be discussion in Unreal Slackers Discord https://unrealslackers.org/ in the **#web** channel (but note this channel is also for the <a href="https://docs.unrealengine.com/5.1/en-US/pixel-streaming-in-unreal-engine/">Pixel Streaming</a> technology).

 ## Guide